HomeTrue North Blog

 How many days do you need in New Brunswick?

-If you plan well in advance, one week is enough to explore the city's major attractions.
-However, two weeks would be ideal for absorbing the versatile vibe of the province.
+If you plan in advance, one week is enough time to explore the province's major attractions.
+Two weeks would be ideal if you want to take a leisurely road trip.

 Is New Brunswick, Canada, worth visiting?